Nepal Food Guide

 Lakhamari

-Newari sweet bread with decorative patterns, crispy and slightly sweet.
-Made from flour, sugar, ghee, and cardamom.
-Traditional during Yomari Punhi and other Newari festivals.
-Hard, crunchy texture perfect for dunking in tea.
-Available at Newari sweet shops.
+A Newari sweet bread pressed with decorative patterns, crisp and only lightly sweet.
+It is made from flour, sugar, ghee and cardamom and appears at Yomari Punhi and other Newari festivals.
+The hard, crunchy texture takes well to dunking in tea.
+Newari sweet shops keep it on hand.

 Sikarni